 The JWN Historic District Task Force

-Latest (May 2023): JWN Signs Contract with Historic Consultant Jonathan Pincus for training neighbors in surveying neighborhood historic resources.
+May 2023: JWN Signs Contract with Historic Consultant Jonathan Pincus for training neighbors in surveying neighborhood historic resources.
 Want to get trained and help out?
 Contact us!

 Success in Exceeding our Goal for this Exciting Exploratory Project